pavitrakumar78/Playing-custom-games-using-Deep-Learning/README.md

 ##Note:
-Number of epochs and train cycles has been adjusted such that all the above code when used for traning takes only about 12-15 hrs max. depending on your CPU and GPU (My CPU: i5 3.4 GHz and GPU: nVidia GeForce 660)
+Number of epochs and train cycles has been adjusted such that all the above code when used for traning takes only about 12-15 hrs max. depending on your CPU and GPU (My CPU: i5 3.4 GHz and GPU: nVidia GeForce 660).
+Also, do not expect super human level performance (as said in Google's paper) from the models as I have trained it only for 12-15 hrs - more traning with further parameter tuning can improve the scores of all the above games.